 See: Usability testing on Wikipedia.

-Once the service is live, measure user satisfaction continually and publish results at least once a month on the Performance Platform.
+Once the service is live, measure user satisfaction continually and publish results at least once a month.
 You should get feedback from other sources besides your online surveys, for example:

 - helpdesks - if your service has one users might tell people who work on it what they think of the service